msespos/chess/README.md

 2) For two player mode, the player can choose which color will be displayed at the bottom of the board.
 3) There are two design options: a minimalist design and a checkerboard design.
-4) For the minimalist design, the player indicates whether their terminal has a dark or light colored font.
-This allows for the ideal display of colors.
-(Since the pieces are shaded and outlined, the shaded pieces are white or black depending on whether the terminal has a dark or light colored font, necessitating this selection.)
+4) For the minimalist design, the player indicates whether their terminal has a light or dark colored font.
+This allows for the ideal display of the design.
+(Since the pieces are shaded or outlined, the shaded pieces appear white or black depending on whether the terminal has a light or dark colored font, necessitating this selection.)

 Captured pieces are displayed along the side of the board in the order they were captured.